SCIENCE EPISODE

 Naturally increasing GLP-1 can help us with:

-• Reduce cravings: By staying fuller longer, we’re less likely to snack on unhealthy foods.
+• Reduced cravings: By staying fuller longer, we’re less likely to snack on unhealthy foods.

 • Better glucose control: Elevated GLP-1 helps regulate glucose and insulin levels, reducing the risk of spikes and crashes.